 1. provide for the safety and well being of employees, customers and visitors;

 2. identify and establish priorities with regards to mission critical business processes and systems;

 3. protect company and client property, assets and records;

 4. continue business functionality in the event of an interruption to minimize financial loss;

 5. return to normal operations as soon as possible.

 The business continuity plan provides direction for staff and explains the actions employees will take to ensure the lifespan of the business.

-We have over 14 years of experience helping businesses develop and test their disaster recovery and business continuity plans.
-We understand the criticality of these plans especially when business matters.
+We have over 20 years of experience helping businesses develop and test their disaster recovery and business continuity plans.
+We understand the critical nature of these plans especially when business matters.

 Contact us today and we will help you get the plans in place to protect your business.